anatawa12/AvatarOptimizer/CONTRIBUTING.md

 ## Adding Localization Locales

-If you can be the maintainer of the locale, I'm glad to add new locale for localization.
+If you can be the maintainer of the new locale, I'm glad to add it for localization.
 As a maintainer, you should keep the locale up-to-date as possible.

 To add new locale, please follow the steps below.